-- Fax your submission to 04 381 7775. - Complete and post the attached submission form to Freepost 57412, Water Services Integration, Attn: Water Integration Project, PO Box 2199, Wellington (No Stamp required) or drop it into a Council Service Centre or any council library.
+- Fax your submission to (one central number). - Complete and post the attached submission form (no stamp required) to (one central address), or drop it into a Council Service Centre or any council library.

-Please ensure that your submission is received by Monday 5.00pm, 30th April 2001.
+Please ensure that your submission is received by (date).